-Why would I need to request a hearing?
+Why Would I Need to Request a Hearing?

-- Unfair terms – You might also have to request a hearing if the insurer made decisions about your case that you do not agree with.
+You might also have to request a hearing if the insurer made decisions about your case that you do not agree with.
 Examples include prematurely ceased benefits, unfair impairment ratings, and disagreements about wages and benefit amounts.

-For instance, if you went back to work on light duty but then your condition worsened, you will likely need a hearing to prove that your employer needs to reinstate your benefits.
+For instance, if you went back to work on light duty, but then your condition worsened, you will likely need a hearing to prove that your employer needs to reinstate your benefits.

 This is the time to present any new evidence that you have compiled to the ALJ.
 Medical evidence will be a huge part of your case.
-Some of the information you and your attorney will likely compile include:
+Some of the information your attorney will likely compile include:

 - Second opinions